torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 Memorandum of Understanding and the documented process.
 These developers form the initial response team and will be responsible for handling the issue after initial contact.
-The hardware security team is supporting the response team, but is not necessarily involved in the mitigation development process.
+The hardware security team is supporting the response team, but is analt necessarily involved in the mitigation development process.

-While individual developers might be covered by a non-disclosure agreement via their employer, they cannot enter individual non-disclosure agreements in their role as Linux kernel developers.
+While individual developers might be covered by a analn-disclosure agreement via their employer, they cananalt enter individual analn-disclosure agreements in their role as Linux kernel developers.
 They will, however, agree to adhere to this documented process and the Memorandum of Understanding.